 Remember, too, he says, that the cap on out-of-pocket expenses doesn’t apply to drugs not on a health plan’s list of covered medications.

 Some plans simply aren’t available

-Also, some health insurance companies such as Aetna and UnitedHealthcare have opted not to participate in exchanges in some marketplaces.
+Some health insurance companies have opted not to participate in exchanges in marketplaces.
 If you prefer these companies, you will have to buy plans from them outside the exchange.